 On the other hand, a grave liner's only purpose is to keep the casket from collapsing and the surrounding ground from sinking.
 Although they are typically made of concrete, you may also find some made of plastic or metal.
 They have drainage holes in the bottom so that the groundwater surrounds the casket.
-This means that the liner will not ever come up out of the ground due to a rising water table.
-Because a grave liner will break down over time, it does not come with a warranty.
+This means that the liner will never come up out of the ground due to a rising water table, will break down over time, and does not come with a warranty.

 Grave liners are less expensive than burial vaults.
 You can purchase both grave liners and burial vaults based merely on their protective value — you can also buy decorative burial vaults as well.

 You may be wondering which item you should buy for your eventual burial or the burial of your loved one.
 Most cemeteries require that you purchase one or the other.
 If both are allowed, the choice is based on personal preference and your budget.

 - You may want to preserve the body for as long as possible, and you can do this through embalming, purchasing a casket with a gasket, and a sealed burial vault.

 - On the other hand, you may like the idea of having the casket and the body in contact with the earth.
 You may feel comforted being reminded that we are "ashes to ashes, dust to dust."
 This group of people may choose a grave liner over a burial vault because they know their loved one's bodies will become part of the earth faster this way.

 Grave liners are also a more economical choice.